Keyboard shortcuts

 fn main() {

-// The provider automatically validates data against SCIM schemas
+// The server automatically validates data against SCIM schemas

 let invalid_user = json!({